Classical Non-Relativistic Fractons: Identical fractons on a line

 \subsubsection{Preliminaries}

-Let us now consider the classical trajectories of dipole-conserving systems in one dimension with identical charge and mass (both of which we set to unity without any loss of generality).
-The dipole moment $D = \sum_a x_a$ is proportional to the center-of-mass (COM).
+Let us consider now the classical trajectories of dipole-conserving systems in one dimension with identical charge and mass (both of which we set to unity without loss of generality).
+The dipole moment $D = \sum_a x_a$ is then proportional to the center-of-mass (COM).
 This is perfectly dual to the conservation of the center of momentum imposed by translation invariance: